Get to know top consultancies, and stay up to date on current career events and job offers.

 When you go through your resume to select your McKinsey PEI stories, you need to think about three dimensions in the following order:

-1. Fit with the actual dimension that is asked.
-The stories need to fit the criteria set out by McKinsey to match with Entrepreneurial Drive, Inclusive Leadership, and Personal Impact.
+1. Fit: The stories need to fit the criteria set out by McKinsey to match with Entrepreneurial Drive, Inclusive Leadership, and Personal Impact.
 See above for potential content ideas.

 Apart from drafting the right stories with the right content, you need to be able to tell each story the right way.
 Storytelling is one of the key tools for successful management consultants to bring their messages across and increase buy-in within the team and in the organization, they are consulting.
 Stories are used to pack analyses and recommendations into powerful messages and drive change.